konveyor/enhancements/enhancements/crane-1.x/crd-v1beta1-deprecation/README.md

 - Support main migration scenarios we care about as OCP API evolves
 - Develop a strategy that can be used in the future when further Kubernetes API deprecations inevitably happen
-- Avoid introduce high burden of backporting fixes
+- Avoid introducing high burden of backporting fixes
 - Avoid blocking introduction of new features/bugfixes into Crane 1.x

 ## Proposal